Puerto Penasco (Rocky Point) Mexico Online Logo

 Live border crossing time estimates and a few more facts

-We've tied into the US Customs And Border Protection web pages, which provide border crossing time estimates for the major crossing points, shown below.
+We are tied to the US Customs And Border Protection web pages, which provide border crossing time estimates for the major crossing points, shown below.
 Please note that these are just estimates!
 Your wait time may vary!

 (Live info courtesy: US Customs And Border Protection)